Main Content

 PDSCH Mapping Indices Generation

-and the physical resource blocks (PRBs).
-The latter indicates the resource allocation for transmission of the PDSCH.
-In this example we have assumed all resource blocks are allocated to the PDSCH.
-This is specified using a column vector as shown below.
+To generate indices for mapping the complex PDSCH symbols to the subframe resource grid, use the ltePDSCHIndices function.
+The parameters that this function requires include some of the cell-wide settings in enb, the channel transmission configuration pdsch, and the physical resource blocks (PRBs).
+The PRBs are the resource allocation for transmission of the PDSCH.
+This example assumes that all resource blocks are allocated to the PDSCH.
+This is represented by specifying pdsch.PRBSet as a column vector below.

-These indices are made '1based' for direct mapping on the resource grid as MATLAB® uses 1 based indexing.
-In this case we have assumed that both slots in the subframe share the same resource allocation.
-It is possible to have different allocations for each slot by specifying a two column matrix as allocation, where each column will refer to each slot in the subframe.
+The example specifies '1based' for direct mapping on the resource grid because MATLAB® uses 1-based indexing.
+In this case, the example assumes that both slots in the subframe share the same resource allocation.
+You can set different allocations for each slot by specifying the allocation as a two-column matrix, where each column represents one slot in the subframe.

-The generated indices are represented in 1-base format as used by MATLAB but can be made standard specific 0-based using the option '0based'
+The generated indices are represented in 1-based format as used by MATLAB.
+You can specify standard-compliant 0-based indices using the option '0based'.
+The default is 1-based.

 DL-SCH Channel Coding

-We now generate the DL-SCH bits and apply channel coding.
-This includes CRC calculation, code block segmentation and CRC insertion, turbo coding, rate matching and code block concatenation.
-It can be performed using lteDLSCH
+The next step is to generate the DL-SCH bits and apply channel coding.
+This includes CRC calculation, code block segmentation and CRC insertion, turbo coding, rate matching, and code block concatenation.
+You can perform all of these steps using the lteDLSCH function.

-The DL-SCH transport block size is chosen according to rules in TS36.101, Annex A.2.1.2 [ 1 ] "Determination of payload size" with target code rate and number of bits per subframe given by codedTrBlkSize
+Choose the DL-SCH transport block size according to the rules in TS 36.101, Annex A.2.1.2 [1] "Determination of payload size" with target code rate 1/3 and number of bits per subframe given by codedTrBlkSize.

 PDSCH Complex Symbols Generation